bkpradhan8278/Celestiq-AI/README.md

 ---

-# Celestiq AI
+# App Builder

-Celestiq AI is an advanced AI-powered coding platform for developers, data scientists, and AI engineers.
+App Builder is an advanced AI-powered coding platform for developers, data scientists, and AI engineers.
 Effortlessly build, deploy, and manage web projects with generative AI, no code required.

 ## Features
 - AI-powered website generation